BraianSotelo/C/PIA/README.md

 4: storage 3 (use files and structures and good use of space)

-5: documentation 3 (all clear and well done)
+5: documentation 2 (the report is not too much pretty but all is correct)

-CF 14 of 15
+CF 13 of 15

 Personal infromation: